jairunet/plumswap/README.md

-# 🍑 PlumSwap – Open Source P2P Coupon Exchange
+# 🍑 PlumSwap – Peer-to-peer platform for storing, organizing, and swaping discounts, credits, and other deals.

-**PlumSwap** is a free and open-source, peer-to-peer platform for scanning, storing, and exchanging coupons without central servers or databases.
+**PlumSwap** is a free and open-source, peer-to-peer platform for scanning, storing, and exchanging discount/credit coupons.
-Users fully own their data, share directly with others, and support multiple coupon formats including **QR codes, barcodes, alphanumeric codes, and images**.
+Users own their data, share directly with others, and support multiple coupon formats including **QR codes, barcodes, alphanumeric codes, and images**.
 Now with optional **bitcoin payments** for swapping coupons.

 ---